Linux CNC overview

 LinuxCNC is a versatile and powerful piece of software that has the potential to elevate your CNC machine to new heights.
 A LinuxCNC is an open-source operating system designed specifically as a CNC controller with little additional hardware.
 It’s notable for transforming ordinary PCs into highly adaptable CNC controllers.
 And this has certain disadvantages, but it has a lot of advantages.

-This one-of-a-kind and difficult-to-understand piece of software is a custom Linux image designed exclusively for running CNC machines.
+This one-of-a-kind and difficult-to-understand software is a custom Linux image designed exclusively for running CNC machines.
 This image loads as the operating system on practically any typical PC.
 Due to the complexity of the task, an entire OS installation is essential.
 A PC must have defined timing to direct low-level hardware like stepper motors.
 And you can accomplish this by running LinuxCNC, a real-time operating system (RTOS).

-Given how much LinuxCNC aims to do, it’s no wonder that it requires a meticulous design to work successfully.
+Given how much LinuxCNC aims to do, it’s no wonder it requires a meticulous design to work successfully.

 Mach 3 overview

 Mach3 is a popular CNC control program that can be downloaded and installed on Windows.
 And this makes it a perfect controller for a tiny milling machine or router for the do-it-yourself CNC enthusiast.

 Mach 3 CNC control software is a framework for converting most Windows PCs into CNC machine controllers that control motor and generator motions.
 Mach 3 CNC control software analyses a CNC programming language named geometric code (G-code) that informs the CNC machine what activity to perform using an importing process called LazyCam.

 Mach 3, the third edition of the software, is the most user-friendly and stable, with applications ranging from DIY crafts to industrial machining.
 Mechatronics is a branch of engineering that tries to create a design solution for more intelligent and optimized system operations for tough or time-consuming jobs.